freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Enter the suggested commands in the terminal
 - Type `[[ -a countdown.sh ]]; echo $?` in the terminal and press enter
+- Don't forget the spaces inside the brackets
 - Make sure you are in the `project` folder first

 ## 575. [[ -a bad_file.txt ]]; echo $?